-A student prepares a Thesis Prospectus in consultation with their Supervisory Committee Chair.
-There is no required format for the Thesis Prospectus, but it should clearly articulate a) the primary purpose of the thesis, b) how this purpose will be met through structured research, c) a preliminary bibliography of primary and secondary sources and d.)
-Request for Human Subjects Clearance.
-If a student foresees working with humans, this process should commence during the first year of the MA program, please visit this link for an application https://irb.utah.edu/submit-application/index.php.
+A student prepares a Thesis Prospectus or Project Prospectus in consultation with their Supervisory Committee Chair.
+There is no required format for the MA Research Prospectus, but it should clearly articulate a) the primary purpose of the thesis or project, b) how this purpose will be met through structured research, c) a preliminary bibliography of primary and secondary sources and d.)
+IRB Approval for Human Subjects Clearance.
+The recommended length is 3-5 pages, including only the most important information.
+If a student foresees working with humans, this process should commence during the first year, if not the first semester, of the MA program due to the lengthy approval process, please visit this link for an application https://irb.utah.edu/submit-application/index.php.